selaias/meteor-accounts-entry-flowrouter/README.md

 **NOTE:** This was initially forked from [https://github.com/Differential/accounts-entry] (https://github.com/Differential/accounts-entry) eliminated coffeescript, simpleForm and t9n (replaced by [anti:i18n] (https://github.com/anticoders/meteor-i18n)).

-accounts-entry is a meteorite package that relies on Flowrouter and provides an alternative interface to accounts-ui, with whole pages for sign up and sign in.
+accounts-entry-flowrouter is a package that relies on Flowrouter and provides an alternative interface to accounts-ui, with whole pages for sign up and sign in.
+You will get the same functionalities with accounts-entry but this package will use the Flowrouter instead of the Iron Router.

 ## Compatibility

-accounts-entry-flowrouter is presently compatible with Iron Router 2.10.0 and above.
+accounts-entry-flowrouter is presently compatible with Flowrouter 2.10.0 and above and uses BlazeLayout for rendering

 ## Getting started